MicrosoftDocs/common-data-model-and-service/entity-reference/field-data-types.md

 ms.assetid: "4d026cd8-6ea5-4f08-a7a6-3cd42b31dd3a"
 ---

-# Entity Field Data Types
+# Entity field data types

 The following table describes the data types that are used in the entities.